Code-Institute-Submissions/TjoAlex-constructionconsultant/README.md

 * icons on footer as well as maybe footer not staying on the bottom, but I couldn't find that issue.
 * Mention the size of some images they are a bit big and should be compressed yet I didn't have time enough to fix that and had to set that aside for now.
 * Cricle images, they are showing very bad and doesn't look sharp, annoying as it is time was my enemy and I couldn't manage to fix that issue.

+# Deployment
+The project was made with the help of Github and Gitpod.
+This by creating a repository on Github to then make the code on Gitpod development workspace, that in return meant that every time i made changes to my code or added something I had to push my code to Github so that the code then was saved on the local repository.
+Note that before pushing my code I made sure to add git commit messages in the terminal so that I always can know what I have done in my code.

+To deploy the project I had to:
+* Log in to Github and open the repository that I wanted to deploy
+* Select settings, scroll down to pages section
+* Under the heading source choose master instead of none
+* Make sure to save and refresh your page to confirm that the deployment is done

+If you would prefer to run the project locally you should follow these steps:
+1. Log in to Github and open the repository that you wanted to deploy
+2. Click on the repository then press the button code
+3. There you will find Clone and Download ZIP
+4. Open in your preferres IDE
+5. Run your local server

+# Credits
+As far as I have heard, a good developer needs to google and search a lot for answers they don't themself know the answer of.
+I Feel much grateful for having platforms that makes it so easy to find so much information and that's why on my list bellow there is a lot to cover, all because I want to make sure everyone that posted something helping me go futher along in my process of building this site get credit for that.
+This so that articles, videos and sometimes just comments on a chat redgarding this subject continues to grow and can keep helping newbies as me get valuable knowledge.

+* Bootstrap for using their grid system <a href="https://getbootstrap.com/docs/4.6/getting-started/introduction/">Bootstrap</a>
+* Fontawesome for borrowing their icons <a href="https://fontawesome.com/v5.15/icons/envelope?style=solid">Fontawesome</a>
+* Unsplash for borrowing some of their images <a href="https://unsplash.com/">Unsplash</a>
+* The icons and all images except the one named logga.jpg aren't owned by me and is only used here for educational purpouses.
+* README template from Code Institute and Github making it a lot more easy to understand how a README file should look and how to make it look a certain way <a href="#">Code Institute</a> & <a href="https://guides.github.com/features/mastering-markdown/">Github</a>
+* Fonts google for the use of Oswald <a href="https://bootstrapbay.com/blog/google-web-fonts/#:~:text=Open%20sans%20is%20a%20sans%20serif%20typeface%20designed,popularity%20over%20the%20excellent%20legibility%20of%20the%20typeface.">Fonts google</a>
+* For image banner on top of the pages used helping code from youtube video to understand how I could make a image big and stay on top <a href="https://www.youtube.com/watch?v=HAUB4CRfOr0&list=WL&index=86">Online Tutorials</a>
+* For navigationbar used used help from code out of youtube so that I hould have a navbar that stayed on top of the page also used to get knowledge in how to create a three column section <a href="https://www.youtube.com/watch?v=9cKsq14Kfsw">Drew Ryan</a>
+* Article that helped me find design for my footer <a href="https://blog.eduonix.com/video-tutorials/web-development-tutorials/build-responsive-website-footer-using-html-bootstrap-4/">Eduonix</a>
+* info contact form section helped me find inspiration to how I could make the contact form more interesting by adding a new container that was styled with css <a href="https://www.youtube.com/watch?v=FBAfpj91hps">Pro Web</a>
+* Without too much knowledge in programming I used help from stackoverlow to fix my contact us code so it could send messages, worth mentioning is that stackowerlfow was also a helping place when i had to fix any error that occured in my code <a href="https://stackoverflow.com/questions/5773174/html-button-to-send-email">Stackoverflow</a>
+* Codepen is the site that helped me write the right code to create a map for the website <a href="https://codepen.io/lowhow/pen/Xmvbdm">Codepen</a>